phillycommunitywireless/pcwnetworkmap/README.md

 This map of PCW's network coverage is built with MapBox via Jekyll.

+The live deploy of the map is availabe here - https://phillycommunitywireless.github.io/pcwnetworkmap/

 # Local Development
 You can run this site locally in a container using Docker
 * clone the repo with `git clone`